radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 The behaviour described can be described also for the borrower, where methods behaves similarly.
 We can register the account and then finally start using the Dapp.
-The 'registerBorrower' method gives the account non-fungible token that contains:
+The 'register_borrower' method gives the account non-fungible token that contains:
     - the number_of_borrowings the account has successfully completed
     - if the l1 level has been reached
     - if the l2 level has been reached